I experienced nurse burnout after two years of being a nurse.

 Compassion fatigue and nurse burnout are so common among nurses.
 Left unchecked, it can lead to mistakes, unhappiness, or even depression.
 Share your burnout struggles with a close comrade from work who can empathize with your struggle.
 If that doesn’t help, consider talking to a trusted mentor, a therapist, or find a career coach that can help you work your way out of nurse burnout.
 Nurses are self-giving creatures by nature, but we must give to our own needs as well.
 Crawl out of your shell and start talking it out!

 6. Find an outlet.

 What do you do on your days off that may you happy?
-If you don’t have a stress-reliving outlet, then its time to find one!
-Is your inner artist craving a creative outlet, such as painting, designing or even scrap booking?
+If you don’t have a stress-relieving outlet, then its time to find one!
+Is your inner artist craving a creative outlet, such as painting, designing, or even scrapbooking?
 Does a day on the golf course or an afternoon on the tennis court bring you joy?
-Maybe you have been so busy that you have forgotten how wonderfully distracting in can be do become enveloped into an activity that you love do do.
+Maybe you have been so busy that you have forgotten how wonderfully distracting it can be to become enveloped into an activity that you love to do.